jazlab/moog.github.io/paper/paper.md

 learning field for task implementation.
 While MOOG has some limitations compared to these (see above), it does also offer some advantages:

 * **Python**.
-MOOG tasks are written purely in python, so users who are most comfortable with python will find MOOG easy to use.
+MOOG tasks are written purely in Python, so users who are most comfortable with Python will find MOOG easy to use.
 * **Procedural Generation**.
 MOOG facilitates procedural generation, with a [library of compositional distributions](https://github.com/jazlab/moog.github.io/tree/master/moog/state_initialization/distributions.py)